shopware/developer-portal/DOCS.md

-  embed [options]   Embed all docs repositories to developer-portal clone [options]   Clone <src> from <branch> in <repository> to <dst> in developer-portal link [options]    Copy <src> from current working directory to <dst> in developer-portal remove            Remove <dst> in developer-portal preview           Preview docs build             Build docs in developer-portal test [options]    Run vitest end-to-end suite in your local developer-portal repository.
-Use build flag (-b / --build) to run test on the build instead of dev server. pull              Pull docs and install new dependencies in developer-portal config [options]  Reconfigure .docs-cli help [command]    display help for command
+  embed [options]   Embed all docs repositories to developer-portal clone [options]   Clone <src> from <branch> in <repository> to <dst> in developer-portal link [options]    Copy <src> from current working directory to <dst> in developer-portal cleanup           Remove <dst> in developer-portal manage            Add or remove mountpoints in developer-portal preview           Preview docs build             Build docs in developer-portal test [options]    Run vitest end-to-end suite in your local developer-portal repository.
+Use build flag (-b / --build) to run
+                    test on the build instead of dev server. pull              Pull docs and install new dependencies in developer-portal config [options]  Reconfigure .docs-cli help [command]    display help for command